 I feel so free.
 And I love the freedom to do whatever – whenever, of having no ‘real’ responsibilities or social commitments.

 (Well, since I got married in 2017, there’s now a few strings, but travel’s still very relaxed and freeing with Van Life in China.)

-Also, travel is a great teacher (educating me in subjects that I actually want to learn).
+Also, travel is a brilliant teacher (educating me on subjects that I actually want to learn).

 Travel is fun.

 I like fun.

 What’s with “THE CANDY TRAIL” as a travel site name?